AntonVoltchok/Prototype-BoostPack/README.md

 * _type : a few example classes
 * _components : if basic prototype all components can go here, if complex, split it up ex: buttons, etc...

-Next I'm planning on adding some javascript helper functions while keeping everything as minimal as possible.
+Next I'm planning on adding some javascript helper functions and expanding on the css helpers while keeping everything as minimal as possible.